 We have always encouraged a commitment to the community and to the service of others.
-Our "Give Back' programme is where students support the school or local community, and this goes right through to international projects, for example, trips to New York, Borneo and the Galapagos Islands, amongst others.
+Our "Give Back' programme is where students support the school or local community, and this goes right through to international projects, for example, with trips to New York, Rome and Iceland, amongst others.